itczl22/blog/golang/http_client_keep_alive.md

     // if the request is idempotent and either has no body or has its Request.GetBody defined.
     for {
         // ...
+	// treq gets modified by roundTrip, so we need to recreate for each retry. treq := &transportRequest{Request: req, trace: trace}
+	cm, err := t.connectMethodForRequest(treq)
+	if err != nil {
+		req.closeBody()
+		return nil, err
+	}

         // 获取一个持久连接
         // Get the cached or newly-created connection to either the
         // host (for http or https), the http proxy, or the http proxy